arafatm/Notes/blinkist/leadership.what-you-dont-know-about-leadership-jeffrey-kottler-blink.md

 ## Final summary

-The key message in this book:

-**Great leaders take charge of their own life, habits and behavior.
+The key message in this book: **Great leaders take charge of their own life, habits and behavior.
 The keys to effective and successful leadership include being honest about your limitations, exhibiting self-confidence and creating strong bonds of trust.
 With these attributes in mind, today’s leaders can take their team to new levels of success.**

-Actionable advice:

-**Process failure constructively.**

-Research has shown that the key to successful leadership is not to avoid making mistakes, but to instead learn from mistakes and understand what it is that should be avoided in the future.
+Actionable advice: **Process failure constructively.** Research has shown that the key to successful leadership is not to avoid making mistakes, but to instead learn from mistakes and understand what it is that should be avoided in the future.
 In order to turn your mistakes into valuable lessons, ask yourself whether there were warning signs prior to the mistakes you’ve made.
 You can also turn to trusted colleagues and ask them the same question to see if they noticed any warning signs.
 Then, compare your perceptions with those of your colleagues to make sure you don’t end up repeating the same mistakes.

-## **Got feedback?**

-We’d sure love to hear what you think about our content!
-Just drop an email to remember@blinkist.com with the title of this book as the subject line and share your thoughts!

-**Suggested** **further** **reading:*****Leadership is Half the Story *****by Marc Hurwitz and Samantha Hurwitz**
+## Suggested further reading: Leadership is Half the Story by Marc Hurwitz and Samantha Hurwitz

 *Leadership is Half the Story* (2015) presents leadership as a fluid state that people can and should move in and out of as circumstances change.
 By adopting